technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/uStepper_S-lite/README.md

 - none

 ## Change Log
+1.2.0:

+- Fixed alot of minor bugs in the acceleration algorithm

 1.1.0:

 - Fixed problem with deceleration not being used on stop and change of speed